learn-co-curriculum/your-personal-brand-building/README.md

 Personal branding is marketing yourself and career as a brand.
 Even if you never made a concentrated effort to “create” your brand, you still have one.
 Here’s how to see it:

 - Google your full name (in quotes) + the town and state you grew up in
-- Most likely your Facebook, Twitter, or LinkedIn profile appears in the results (if not, try the city + state you live in now)
+- Most likely your Facebook, Twitter,  Reddit or LinkedIn profile appears in the results (if not, try the city + state you live in now)

 Here’s the reality: recruiters and hiring managers are Googling your name.
 And this is what they’re seeing.
 The goal of this unit is to get you thinking of yourself as a brand and understand the ways you can build and establish your personal brand through online channels.